madiali/mips-emulator/notes/C#-to-Java.md

 from `MIPS_Emulator.SpriteMemory.cs`

 * Java does not support default values in constructors.
-* Instead, we overload the constructor.
+* Instead, we overload the constructor and use [constructor chaining](https://www.geeksforgeeks.org/constructor-chaining-java-examples/) where convenient.
 * One has parameters `size, wordSize`, and the other just has the parameter `size` and sets `wordSize` to 4.
 * Preferably, we should list the default values of parameters in a docstring above the function so we know what the values are if we call it.